DualBrain/Spriggsys-API-Collection/README.md

 ## Miscellaneous APIs / Libraries
 * hid_read, hid_write (hidapi) Provides HID access to devices over Bluetooth and USB connection (Windows) Test source for interfacing with Nintendo Switch Pro Controller over     Bluetooth HID.
 Added 12/07/2020.

 Other APIs will be updated here as time goes on.
-This will serve as a GitHub webook test.
+Testing once again the GitHub webook.